 Crowdcast has come far from its humble beginnings.
 We’re actually a real team now and we’ve built an amazing video streaming experience that replaces Google Hangouts.
 There are many more stories to be told but we’ll save that for another time.

-If you enjoyed this story please shoot me a tweet.
+If you enjoyed this story please click the “follow” buttons below.
 If you are looking for a tool to hold online virtual conferences or webinars checkout Crowdcast.

 Till next time.